11 Action Movies Like "Edge of Tomorrow"

 Invading aliens, jaw-dropping action sequences, and Tom Cruise dying hundreds of times.
 This is Edge of Tomorrow in a nutshell.

 Cruise plays a naïve, inexperienced officer who gets thrown into the battlefield in a war against aliens.
 With no experience whatsoever, he dies instantly.
 He is forced to relive the same moment over and over again.
 However, he learns to use the time loop to his advantage and figures out a way to win an almost lost war single-handedly.
 It’s tragic, hilarious, and has some hints of romance.
-Cruise has never looked better in a movie.
+Cruise has never looked better in a film.

 If you enjoyed this film, you may be looking for similar ones.
 Let's take a look at the list of movies that you may enjoy.

 8. About Time